Categories of quantum liquids II: Center functors

 \begin{rem} In Corollary \ref{cor:fun-centralizer}, the composition $\CA \xrightarrow{\Id_\CB\boxtimes_{\FZ_1(\CA)}\Id_\CA} \Fun_{\CA|\CB}(\CB,\CB)\boxtimes_{\FZ_1(\CA)}\CA \simeq \CB$ is equivalent to $F$.
 Conversely, if there is a multi-fusion $n\Vect$-$\FZ_1(\CA)$-bimodule $\CE$ and a $\C$-linear monoidal equivalence $\CE\boxtimes_{\FZ_1(\CA)}\CA \simeq \CB$ such that the composition $\CA \xrightarrow{\one_\CE\boxtimes_{\FZ_1(\CA)}\Id_\CA} \CE\boxtimes_{\FZ_1(\CA)}\CA \simeq \CB$ is equivalent to $F$, then $\CE \simeq \CE\boxtimes_{\FZ_1(\CA)}\Fun_{\CA|\CA}(\CA,\CA) \simeq \Fun_{\CA|\CA}(\CA,\CE\boxtimes_{\FZ_1(\CA)}\CA) \simeq \Fun_{\CA|\CA}(\CA,\CB) \simeq \Fun_{\CA|\CB}(\CB,\CB)$. \end{rem}

 \begin{rem} This subsection relies heavily on \cite[Lemma 3.49 and Lemma 3.50]{KZ22}, thus the results only apply to separably closed base fields.
 However, Proposition \ref{prop:nondeg-bfc} and Proposition \ref{prop:chiral-bfc} apply to an arbitrary base field, because nondegeneracy is stable under field extensions and because the equation $\Sigma\FZ_1(\CA) = \FZ_0(\Sigma\CA)$ holds provided it holds after a field extension.
-We conjecture that Corollary \ref{cor:witt=morita=inv} also hold for an arbitrary base field. \end{rem}
+Proposition \ref{prop:close-bimod2} also works for an arbitrary base field.
+We conjecture that Corollary \ref{cor:witt=morita=inv} holds for an arbitrary base field. \end{rem}

 \begin{rem} Direction $(2)\Leftrightarrow(3)$ of Proposition \ref{prop:fus-nondeg} is due to \cite[Theorem 2]{JF22}.
 Direction $(1)\Leftrightarrow(4)$ of Proposition \ref{prop:nondeg-bfc} for $n=1$ is due to \cite[Proposition 4.16]{DN20}.
 Corollary \ref{cor:z1-nondeg} for $n=1$ is due to \cite[Proposition 4.4]{ENO04}.
 The notion of Witt equivalence was introduced in \cite{DMNO13} for nondegenerate braided fusion 1-categories.
 Theorem \ref{thm:z1} for $n=1$ is a main result of \cite{KZ18}. \end{rem}